imgag/ClinCNV/README.md

 1) cite it as an unpublished tool in the text of your paper;

-2) ask us to help you with the analysis for the co-authorship.
+2) ask us to help you with the analysis for the co-authorship or acknowledgement.

 Paper is coming soon, stay tuned!